aspirelabs-inc/Duo_Brains_Tiger/README.md

 But initially, we can’t market to all of them.
 So, we are going to start with the market with the highest need for a data entry solution - data entry freelancers.
 They do data entry tasks for a living, and if it works for them - it will likely work for others.

 ##### Data
-Using Windows Accessability Service we are able to generate data based off of the ui.
+Using Windows Accessability api we are able to pull structured data from the UI of any windows application.

 ##### Technology Stack
 Python with pyTigerGraph in order to generate the graph.